collinalexbell/work-mode/README.md

 `./work-mode.js on` when you start work

-`./work-mode.js off` when you are finished
+`./work-mode.js off` when you end work

 ### Built with